lucendio/lecture-devops-infos/content/tutorials/deploy-workload-with-helm.md

     a) Create meta files, such as `Chart.yaml`

-    b) Put static Kubernetes object files in `./templates`
+    b) Put static Kubernetes object files from previous tutorial in `./templates`
       * Deployments
       * Services
       * Ingress

     c) Deploy

+      Note that if the `context` of your `.kube/config` doesn't define a `namespace`, use the `--namespace` option of the command below to define the target namespace for the Helm release.
       ```bash
       helm install {{ RELEASE_NAME }} ./chart
       ```

 2. Parameterization

-    a) Refactor the object files by moving out certain data into a `values.yaml`, e.g.:
+    a) Refactor the object files by moving out certain data points into a `values.yaml`, e.g.:
       * image repository and tag
       * replication factor
       * usernames and passwords

+      {{< hint info >}}
+As a rule of thumb, data points that might be subject to change when deploying different releases are usually the ones worth getting parameterized
+      {{< /hint >}}

     b) Deploy again
       ```bash